Experience Registration Status

 |Full access to all programs within the organization|

-- Only edit or archive posts that are exclusively published to their assigned channels (Channel Contributors cannot edit a post targeted to both their channel and an unassigned channel).
+- Only edit or archive posts or campaigns that are exclusively published to their assigned topics.
+For example, this means that Topic Managers cannot edit items that are targeted to both their topic and an unassigned topic.

-- These restrictions only apply based on content's targeted channels - there are no restrictions regarding who authored the content.
-If a Program Manager publishes to a channel that a Channel Contributor can see, then the Channel Contributor could modify the content.
+- There are no restrictions regarding who created the content or campaigns.
+For example, if a Program Manager publishes content to a topic that a Topic Manager can see, then the Topic Manager could modify the content.